 The North Ridge of Mount Baker is one of the classic north face routes in the Washington Cascades.
 Similar to the other classics such as Liberty Ridge on Mount Rainier, the north ridge combines massive glaciers and steep alpine ice climbing that leads directly to the summit of this 10,781′ volcano.
 The season for this route is fairly long with good summer climbing conditions usually starting in May and lasting through September.

 The North Ridge of Baker is typically climbed in two days.
 Day one is spent approaching high camp on the north side of the mountain.
 This is usually a fairly short day with approximately 3 hours of walking.
 This leaves enough time for climbers to work on any last minute training such as station management or, if time and energy allows, some easy serac climbing on the lower glacier.

-Once through the lower glacier the next challenge will be crossing the bergschrund and gaining the ridge.
+Once through the lower glacier, the next challenge will be crossing the bergschrund and gaining the ridge.
 Depending on snow conditions and time of year this may involve some belayed pitches as well as moving together in “short-rope” mode.
-Once on the ridge the angles eases slightly but is still plenty steep.
+Once on the ridge the angles ease slightly but is still plenty steep.

 - Ice Climbing Experience with the ability to follow Water Ice 3

 - Good physical fitness with the ability to climb for 10+ hours with only minimal, short rest breaks.